Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 ### HTML Forms

-Form data can be used to populate both complex types or a dictionary-style object.
+Form data can be used to populate both complex types and primitive parameters.
 Browsers will encode the content as `application/x-www-form-urlencoded` and the framework will populate the arguments as needed.
 This allows such endpoints to be used both from browsers and as a regular API.